marco76/marco76.github.io/_posts/2017-09-09-online-assessment.md

 ---
-title: 'The online automatic technical assessment!
+title: 'The online automated technical assessment!
 Seriously?'
 description: 'Are we artisans of the code or simple part of an assembly line?'
 date: 2017-09-09T10:41:48+00:00
 author: Marco Molteni